 SLIM Curve is an exponential curve fitting library used for Fluorescent Lifetime Imaging or FLIM and Spectral Lifetime Imaging or SLIM.
-It is based on code developed by Paul Barber and his group at the Gray Institute for Radiation Oncology & Biology and used for FLIM functionality in his TRI2 (Time Resolved Imaging) software (see here and here).
-It is also used in the LOCI SLIM Plugin project.
+It is developed by Paul Barber and his group at the Gray Institute for Radiation Oncology & Biology and used for FLIM functionality in his TRI2 (Time Resolved Imaging) software (see here and here).
+It is also used in the ImageJ Spectral Lifetime Analysis plugin suite.

 There are two algorithms used for curve fitting within SLIM Curve: The first is a triple integral method that does a very fast estimate of a single exponential lifetime component.
 The second is a Levenberg-Marquardt algorithm or LMA that uses an iterative, least-squares-minimization approach to generate a fit.
 This works with single, double and triple exponential models, as well as stretched exponential.

 The code is written in C89 compatible C and is threadsafe for fitting multiple pixels concurrently.
 Several files are provided as wrappers to call this library from Java code: EcfWrapper.c and .h provide a subset of function calls used by SLIM Plugin, these may be invoked directly from Java using JNA.
 In addition there is a Java CurveFitter project that provides a wrapper to the SLIM Curve code.
 This invokes the C code using JNI, with loci_curvefitter_SLIMCurveFitter.c and .h.